NaumGj/SIC-XE-simulator/README.md

 # SIC-XE-simulator
-Simulator of the virtual machine SIC/XE
+Simulator for the virtual machine SIC/XE